daegalus/csrd/content.en/02-creating-your-character/05-abilities.md

 **Diamagnetism:** You magnetize any nonmetallic object within short range so that it can be affected by your other magnetic powers.
 Thus, with Move Metal, you can move any object.
 With Repel Metal, you are trained in all Speed defense tasks, regardless of whether the incoming attack uses metal.
 And so on.
 Enabler.

+**Dimensional Squeeze (2+ Intellect points):** You cram yourself into a transitional dimension, allowing you to instantaneously appear anywhere you choose within short range if you have a clear and unobstructed path to that location.
+You can pass through an intervening barrier if it has an open space that you could easily fit your head through—about 1 square foot (30 cm by 30 cm square).
+In addition to the normal options for using Effort, you can choose to use Effort to pass through a smaller opening in a barrier; each level of Effort used in this way reduces the minimum opening size by one-fourth.
+You land safely when you use this ability.
+Action.

+*Transitional dimension:* A dimension where distances are shorter compared to those in other dimensions, so travel through it is faster than normal movement.

 **Dirty Fighter (2 Speed points):** You distract, blind, annoy, hamper, or otherwise interfere with a foe, hindering their attacks and defenses for one minute.
 Action.

 **Disable Mechanisms (3 Speed points):** With a keen eye and quick moves, you disrupt some functions of a robot or machine and inflict upon it one of the following maladies: